jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 Hybrid resources are governed through the same landing zone structure as cloud resources.
 This includes:

-- Policy assignments at the management group or subscription level
+- Policy assignments at the subscription level (subscription‑scoped governance)
 - Required tagging for classification and cost management
 - Baseline security and configuration policies
 - Optional guest configuration policies

-This ensures hybrid assets follow the same governance standards as Azure‑native workloads.
+This ensures hybrid assets follow the same governance standards as Azure‑native workloads within the subscription‑scoped landing zone.

 ## 5. Monitoring and Diagnostics